derek0x/KeyShardLab/README.md

 ## Running the tests

 Simple assertions live under `tests/`; nothing fancy, just `python -m pytest` or `python -m unittest discover` whenever I feel like a quick check before the next evening session.

+## Risk guidance data

+Risk levels now draw from `data/risk_guidelines.json`, so every plan includes a small narrative note plus a preferred distribution list.
+That file lets me keep tweaking the solo workflow without touching the code, and it explains why the CLI is voicing the same teaching line every time.